ndussex/Caperea_phylogenomics/README.md

 ## PSMC

 The [bcftools_consensus_genome.bsh](bcftools_consensus_genome.bsh) is used to split a bam file into diplois.fastq file which is then used as input in the [Pygmy_whale_PSMC_bootstrap.bsh](Pygmy_whale_PSMC_bootstrap.bsh) to run the PSMC.

+## Molecular dating

+The [molecular-dating.md](molecular-dating.md) script contains all the information to repeat the molecular dating analysis.